Updated Gear List for the Benton Mackaye Trail

 - Feathered Friends Lark 10 Degree Sleeping Bag – 33.1 oz

-The southern Appalachians can get COLD, so I took my FF Lark 10 Degree Dleeping Bag.
+The southern Appalachians can get COLD, so I took my FF Lark 10 Degree Sleeping Bag.
 This is my favorite 3-Season sleeping bag, and I think it is arguably the best one on the market.
 The Western Mountaineering Versalite is right there with it.

 Enlightened Equipment Revelation Quilt

-I still prefer a good sleeping bag if temperatures fall below freezing, but the EE Quilt did a great job on a hike with a lot of rain, and I would definitely use it again.
+I still prefer a good sleeping bag if temperatures fall below freezing, but the EE Quilt did a great job on a hike with a lot of rain, and I would use it again.

 Thermarest Neoair X-Lite